eclipse-edc/Virtual-Connector/docs/administration_api.md

 ## Connector Fabric Manager

-As part of the onboarding process of a tenant/participant, the Connector Fabric Manager (CFM) communicates with the Administration APIs of EDC-V using the `tenant-mgr` role.
+As part of the onboarding process of a tenant/participant, the Connector Fabric Manager (CFM) communicates with the Administration APIs of EDC-V using the `provisioner` role.
 It **never** communicates directly with participant-context-specific resource APIs (recognizable by their URL path `/participants/{participantContextId}/some-resource`).

-The CFM does not interact on behalf of a participant-context, instead it always acts as `role=tenant-mgr`, interacting with those parts of the Adminstration API, that are not participant-context-specific.
+The CFM does not interact on behalf of a participant-context, instead it always acts as `role=provisioner`, interacting with those parts of the Adminstration API, that are not participant-context-specific.

 ## Operations UI